QR Code Trends for 2026

 QR codes have moved from novelty to everyday utility.
-The important trend is not just that people scan QR codes—it is that QR codes now connect offline moments to mobile actions.
+The important trend is not just that people scan QR codes.
+It is that QR codes now connect offline moments to mobile actions.

 Why QR usage keeps growing